best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 You will have to consider how to test, document and lay out your code for it to be usable and packagable.
 In the end, high quality packages are the cornerstone of open-source package ecosystems.
 However, it is not trivial to maintain and develop well-regarded open-source packages.

 If you feel like you are writing code that you might consider turning into a package, consult this book and strive to apply as many of the recommendations as you go.
-This will make the final polish and packaging much simpler, and will produce packages that are easier for third-parties to trust and use.
+This will make the final polishing and packaging much simpler, and will produce packages that are easier for third-parties to trust and use.
 ```

 ## Notebooks